TL;DR

 Best for teams willing to learn a dense, legacy EOS® platform.

 Bloom Growth is feature-rich and dedicated to EOS®, but its legacy UX can overwhelm self-implementers already learning the methodology.
-Pricing may also deter smaller teams seeking self-implementation savings.
+High initial price may also deter smaller teams seeking self-implementation savings.

-- Steep learning curve and heavier price for small teams.
+- Steep learning curve and heavy price for small teams.

 - Verdict: capable but dense for a DIY rollout.